stachenov/quazip/quazip/README.txt

 For Windows, it's essentially the same, but you may have to adjust settings for different environments.

-If you want to include QuaZIP sources directly into your project or if you want to use QuaZIP compiled as a static library using "qmake CONFIG+=statliclib", you have to define the QUAZIP_STATIC macro, otherwise you're likely to run into problems as QuaZIP symbols will be
+If you want to include QuaZIP sources directly in your project or if you want to use QuaZIP compiled as a static library using "qmake CONFIG+=statliclib", you have to define the QUAZIP_STATIC macro, otherwise you're likely to run into problems as QuaZIP symbols will be